 Following is an overview of the possibilities to change into the new examination regulations "Bachelor Informatik 2018":

 Case 1: You have started your studies in the current semester (WS18 / 19): You already study according to the new examination regulations, no further steps are necessary.

 Case 2: You have already begun your computer science studies earlier and are currently still studying according to the old examination regulations: For the winter semester 2019/2020 your enrollment will be automatically changed to the new examination regulations.

 What types of module exams are there?

-As specified in the module catalog, module examinations may consist of one or more of the following types of exams:
+As specified in the module manual, module examinations may consist of one or more of the following types of exams:

 - Oral exam - duration of 15 to 30 minutes